FoRRestDp/SportBe/README.md

         pin = "Device pin",
 )
 ```
-to suitable for your account and HealBe device.
+to suitable for your account and Healbe device.